-Eight years after the Joker's reign of anarchy, the Dark Knight, with the help of the enigmatic Selina, is forced from his imposed exile to save Gotham City, now on the edge of total annihilation, from the brutal guerrilla terrorist Bane.
+Eight years after the Joker's reign of anarchy, the Dark Knight, with the help of the enigmatic Catwoman, is forced from his exile to save Gotham City, now on the edge of total annihilation, from the brutal guerrilla terrorist Bane.

 A German dentist buys the freedom of a slave and trains him with the intent to make him his deputy bounty hunter.
 Instead, he is led to the site of the slave's wife who belongs to a ruthless plantation owner.
 Written by

 169 of 232 people found this review helpful.

 Was this review helpful to you?